GPII/common-terms-registry/express/api/ctr.md

         ```

 ## GET /api/terms/{?lastUpdated,offset,limit}
 The list of standard terms.
 Equivalent to using /api/records with the query parameter `recordType=term`.
 Supports the same query parameters as /api/records except for `recordType`.
+Terms include all of their associated records, include aliases, transforms, and translations.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.